Getting a Trademark - What's Involved?

 Terms of Service and Use (TOSU) are the contracts that explain the rules of how the Owners want their Users to make use of a website, app, social media, online service, Software as Service (SaaS) or Platform or a Service (PaaS).

-The TOSU tells who can use a online service, how they can use it, what they can and cannot do.
+The TOSU tells who can use an online service, how they can use it, what they can and cannot do.
 The TOSU tells how disputes will be handled.
 The TOSU tells how Copyright ownership will be handled for things uploaded by a User and things that are provided by the online service.

 The TOSU tells what data is being collected from the Users, how it is stored, and how it will be used.